 For the hip flexors, this means that they not only can bring your leg (femur) close to your body (pelvis/spine), but they can also move your body (pelvis/spine) closer to your leg!
 Because each of the hip flexors has it’s own unique origin and attachment points, you can bias stretching one hip flexor more than the other by moving the origin and attachment points further away from one another (ie stretching!).

-To stretch the hip flexors, we should just move into the opposite direction of hip extension, correct?
+To stretch the hip flexors, we should just move in the opposite direction AKA hip extension, correct?
 Well, yes we need to move into hip extension to stretch the hip flexors.
 The issue with lazily moving into hip extension is the more hip extension we go into, the more tension there is on our hip flexors.
 Eventually, this tension (if left unchecked) will reach a point where it will begin to pull on the origin of the hip flexors at the pelvis, causing the pelvis to tilt forward or anteriorly.
-The moment this happens, you lose all tension on the hip flexors and effectively lose your stretch!
+The moment this happens, you lose all the tension on the hip flexors and effectively lose your stretch!

 To keep that tension to properly stretch the hip flexors, we need to posteriorly tilt our pelvis.

-- Imagine having a tail.
+Imagine having a tail.
 Try to tuck your tail between your legs

 The iliopsoas is the combined muscle of the psoas major and iliacus.
 They are the biggest single joint hip flexor and typically the one that most people are looking to stretch.
 While the iliopsoas does flex the hip, they also contribute to external rotation of your leg and bending of your back (towards the same side).
-Because of these additional muscle action, we can preposition our body in the opposite direction to further bias stretching the iliopsoas over the other hip flexors.
+Because of these additional muscle actions, we can preposition our body in the opposite direction to further bias stretching the iliopsoas over the other hip flexors.
 Thus, in addition to moving the hip into extension and focusing on posterior pelvic tilting, to bias stretching the iliopsoas we also want to:

-- Move the hip into a neutral or even internally rotated position.
+Move the hip into a neutral or even internally rotated position.
 Your back foot should be pointed directly behind your or even out to the side a bit

-- Bend your back slightly away from the side of the hip you are trying to stretch
+Bend your back slightly away from the side of the hip you are trying to stretch

 The rectus femoris is considered a two-joint hip flexor because it crosses two different joints: the hip and the knee.
 Why is this relevant you may ask?
 It means that we can take up tension in the rectus femoris at another joint (the knee) before getting into our hip flexor stretch.
 The rectus femoris will act to straighten (extend) the knee, thus to place more stretch/tension on it we want our knee to be in a bent position.
 This is why we assume the half-kneeling position when the goal is to target the rectus femoris!

-Hip Flexor Stretch Variations
+Half-Kneeling Hip Flexor Stretch

 Now that you understand how adding other vectors besides just hip extension can influence a hip flexor stretch, you can be as creative as you want with your mobility work!
 Here are some different hip flexor stretch variations we like to use.